-The ratings assigned to the bank facilities of GGL continue to derive strength from GGL's leading position in the city gas distribution (CGD) business in India, its well-established and significantly large scale of operations, natural gas-sourcing arrangements in place and moderately diversified customer segment mix.
+The ratings assigned to the bank facilities of Gujarat Gas Limited (GGL) continue to derive strength from GGL's leading position in the city gas distribution (CGD) business in India, its well-established and significantly large scale of operations, natural gassourcing arrangements in place and moderately diversified customer segment mix.
+The ratings also continue to draw comfort from improved financial risk profile of the company characterised by healthy profitability, cash accruals and prepayment of the entire term debt during FY23 (refers to the period April 01 to March 31).
+The improved performance was despite the reduction in the industrial sales volumes amidst volatile regassified liquefied natural gas (RLNG) prices.
 The ratings also continue to factor in the improvement in its leverage and debt coverage indicators, healthy cash accruals along with its strong liquidity and efficient working capital management.
 The ratings further continue to derive strength from its professional and experienced management along with favourable outlook for the CGD business, being an environmentally-cleaner fuel.